MonoGame/MonoGame/Documentation/articles/getting_started/3_understanding_the_code.md

 }
 ```

 The **Update** method is called multiple times per second, and it is used to update your game state (checking for collisions, gathering input, playing audio, etc.).
+The if statement allows the game to be exited by pressing either the escape key on a keyboard or the back button on a gamepad which is especially useful if you change your game to run in fullscreen mode.

 ## Draw Method